Are you ready to watch the best Logan Martin BMX videos because he’s a badass?

 From 2011 onwards, Logan has been scoring medals at different competitions.
 He’s also multiple Nationals’ winner and, OF COURSE, the first BMX gold Olympian.

 Do not forget to follow Logan on Instagram for all sorts of BMX madness and other lifestyle stuff.

 Logan has been at the absolute top of BMX for quite some time, and with that comes a level of dedication that you must maintain to stay at his level.

-This is a documentary with Logan that gives some great insight into his mind.
+This documentary with Logan gives some great insight into his mind.

 The production value of this one is incredible, with a ton of b-roll from different contests and riding that lend to the message from Logan in the video.

 We also learn about Logan’s BMX journey and how he came up in the BMX world with matching videos from what Logan speaks about.